freenas/freenas-docs/userguide/system.rst

 Update files provide flexibility in deciding when to upgrade the system.
 Go to :ref:`Boot <If Something Goes Wrong>` to test an update.

 %brand% defines software branches, known as *trains*.
-#ifdef freenas
-There are several trains available for updates, but the |web-ui| only displays trains that can be selected as an upgrade.

 Update trains are labeled with a numeric version followed by a short description.
 The current version receives regular bug fixes and new features.
 Supported older versions of %brand% only receive maintenance updates.
 Several specific words are used to describe the type of train:

 * **STABLE:** Bug fixes and new features are available from this train.
   Upgrades available from a *STABLE* train are tested and ready to apply